Updated: April 2020

-PortalPlanQuest reserves the right to bring proceedings in the courts of the country of your residence or your principal place of business.
+PPQ reserves the right to bring proceedings in the courts of the country of your residence or your principal place of business.

-These terms and conditions cannot be varied except in writing by PPQ.
+These Terms and Conditions cannot be varied except in writing by PPQ.

-Any breach of these terms and conditions shall entitle PPQ to immediately terminate your use of the Planning Portal and/or the agreement with you without notice.
+Any breach of these Terms and Conditions shall entitle PPQ to immediately terminate your use of the Planning Portal and/or the agreement with you without notice.

-If any provision in these terms and conditions is found to be invalid or unenforceable by any authority having competent jurisdiction, such invalidity or unenforceability shall not affect the validity of the remaining provisions of these terms and conditions, which shall remain in full force and effect.
+If any provision in these Terms and Conditions is found to be invalid or unenforceable by any authority having competent jurisdiction, such invalidity or unenforceability shall not affect the validity of the remaining provisions of these terms and conditions, which shall remain in full force and effect.

-Failure by either party to insist upon strict performance of any provision of these terms and conditions, or the failure of either party to exercise any right or remedy to which it is entitled under these terms and conditions shall not constitute a waiver of that right or remedy and shall not cause a diminution of the obligations established under these terms and conditions.
+Failure by either party to insist upon strict performance of any provision of these Terms and Conditions, or the failure of either party to exercise any right or remedy to which it is entitled under these terms and conditions shall not constitute a waiver of that right or remedy and shall not cause a diminution of the obligations established under these terms and conditions.

 Headings in these Terms and Conditions are for convenience only and will have no legal meaning or effect.

 This website (including all content provided within it) is not a definitive source of information.
 If you are in any doubt you should contact your Local Authority before undertaking any work.